Battle of Pilckem Ridge: British plans 1916–1917

 On 14 February, Macmullen submitted the GHQ 1917 plan and on 7 May, Haig set 7 June for the attack on Messines Ridge, the Flanders offensive to begin some weeks later.
 A week after the Battle of Messines Ridge, Haig informed the army commanders that the strategy was to wear down the 4th Army, secure the Belgian coast and advance to the Dutch frontier.
-Passchendaele Ridge was to be taken and the advance continued to Roulers (now Roeselare) and Thourout, to cut the Bruges (Brugge) to Kortrijk railway supplying the 4th Army from Ypres to the Belgian coast.
-Once the railway was cut, the Fourth Army would attack along the coast, combined with Operation Hush (an amphibious landing) in support of the main advance, along with the Belgian army in between.
+Passchendaele Ridge was to be taken and the advance continued to Roulers (Roeselare) and Thourout, to cut the Bruges (Brugge) to Kortrijk railway that supplied the 4th Army from Ypres to the Belgian coast.
+Once the railway was cut, the Fourth Army would attack along the coast, combined with an amphibious landing (Operation Hush) in support of the main advance, along with the Belgian army in between.
 On 13 May, Haig appointed General Hubert Gough to command the Flanders offensive and Macmullen gave Gough the GHQ 1917 plan.